agext/errors/README.md

 [![Build Status](https://travis-ci.org/agext/errors.svg?branch=master)](https://travis-ci.org/agext/errors)

-Stable: no known bugs or performance issues.
+v1.0 Stable: Guaranteed no breaking changes to the API in future v1.x releases.
+No known bugs or performance issues.
+Probably safe to use in production, though provided on "AS IS" basis.

 ## Overview